CALL TODAY!

 How a Fresh Air Damper Works

-A damper is a device that opens or closes.
-It should be closed when your HVAC system is off so conditioned air doesn’t escape your home.
-The damper should be open when the AC or heater is on, so fresh air can be allowed in.
+A fresh air intake with a damper should be closed when your HVAC system is off so that conditioned air doesn’t escape your home.
+The fresh air damper should be open when the AC or heater is on so fresh air can be allowed in.

 Not every fresh air damper is created equal.
-Aside from having volume dampers to control the amount of airflow in fresh air ducts, and shutoff dampers that seal off the duct from outside when the blower motor shuts off, there are three basic types of fresh air dampers.
-They are:
+Aside from having volume dampers to control the amount of airflow in fresh air ducts and shutoff dampers that seal off the duct from outside when the blower motor shuts off, there are three basic types of fresh air dampers:

-• Manual Dampers: Are operated with a handle or knob, so you can essentially open and close one by hand.
+2. Manual Dampers: The damper is operated with a handle or knob, so you can essentially open and close one by hand.

-• Automatic Dampers: Are modulated based on feedback from a sensor that monitors the amount of fresh air required.
+3. Automatic Dampers: These automatic dampers are modulated based on feedback from a sensor that monitors the amount of fresh air required.

 Benefits of a Fresh Air Damper

-Many people may ask, “What does a fresh air damper do to improve indoor air quality?”
+Many people may ask, “Does a fresh air damper improve indoor air quality?”
 There are two main benefits of a fresh air damper.
-The first is that it pressurizes a building; more air is delivered inside than is pulled from the structure, creating positive pressure while the fan is running.
+The first is that it pressurizes a building; more air is delivered inside, and then is pulled from the structure, creating positive pressure while the fan is running.
 This positive pressure helps prevent pollutants from getting pulled in from outside.

 Fresh Air Inlets Can Increase Heating or Cooling Load